 Employee Christmas Gift Ideas

-First things first; no wine or food if you can help it – it’s consumed and forgotten!
-The best employee Christmas gifts are the ones that will last after the holiday season has passed and continue to remind employees of the gratitude their employer has for them – better yet, they spark conversations with their friends and family about what a cool boss they have 😎
+The next part is coming up with Christmas gift ideas for employees.
+First things first; no wine or food if you can help it — it’s consumed and forgotten!
+The best employee Christmas gifts are the ones that will last after the holiday season has passed and continue to remind employees of the gratitude their employer has for them — better yet, they spark conversations with their friends and family about what a cool boss they have 😎

-These should be paid for by the business (including the alcohol!) and don’t have to be anything too fancy – just an open bar and something to eat.
+Normally, these should be paid for by the business (including the alcohol!) and don’t have to be anything too fancy — just an open bar and something to eat.
 The CEO or owner should say a few words of thanks, and though the gift is the event, it wouldn’t hurt to write a Christmas card to keep things personal.

 All Things Being Equal…